MLCSU CHCNHS

 Under the UK General Data Protection Regulation (UK GDPR) consent is not required for the processing of personal and healthcare data in the context of NHS Continuing Healthcare (CHC).

+Information will be shared with relevant health and social care professionals who are involved in the CHC appeals process in order to determine whether any appeal should be upheld.
 All professionals involved in the process must maintain strict confidentiality regarding any information that is shared as part of any appeals process.
 Information may be shared at several points during the appeals process.

 Information will not be shared with friends, family or other individuals not involved in the process without prior consent from the patient or appointed patient representative.
 Individuals have the right to withdraw consent to share information with friends/family/representatives at any time.
 A health professional will be able to advise you how withdrawal of consent may impact any appeal.